hfboyce/hfboyce.github.io/_posts/2018-09-13-Des-p-value-cito.md

 -	Here there is more chance that we will buy the toilet paper and as a result something interesting happens.

-In this case we are saying we are more likely to reject our null hypothesis given a smaller p- value.
+In this case, we are more likely to reject our null hypothesis given a smaller price (p- value).

 ### From A to P

-Generally with tests and experiments there is a critical number that is given as a guideline to where we feel confident the results are true.
-A number that divides where we should and should not reject our null - We call this **alpha**!
+With most tests and experiments there is a critical number that is given as a guideline that separates where we are comfortable rejecting or accepting the null hypothesis.
+We call this **alpha**!

-If our p value is less than the number given (alpha) – we can successfully say with confidence that something interesting happened!
+If our p value is less than the number given (alpha) – we can say with confidence that something interesting happened!

-If our p value is greater than this number –  no conclusions can be made to our question.
+If our p value is greater than this number –  no conclusions can be made to our question and we accept the null.

 ### Easy-P-easy!